 Fireplace mantels are for hanging Christmas stockings, right?
 In many ways that's true because the original function of a fireplace mantel was to catch smoke, and today's fireplaces no longer need help.
-Fireplace mantels like many other functional features of a home, remain as a decorative feature and many homeowners use them to display collectibles year round.
+Like many other once functional features of a house, today we add fireplace mantel decor for the holidays and to display collectibles year round.

 Along with Christmas trees, fireplaces are popular because of the warmth they give off during cool (or cold depending on where you live) winter nights.
 While fireplaces are no longer a source of heat like they once were, it's still important to think carefully about the materials you want for your fireplace mantel as it will get very hot whenever the fire is going.

 Fireplace mantels are often the focal point of the room where they're found.
 The mantel provides an opportunity to create a personal statement about the room, the home and the family that lives there.
-Fireplace mantels should be consistent in design with your home's style which might be traditional, contemporary designs or more eclectic with lots of different items that you have because you love them.
+Fireplace mantel decor should be consistent in design with your home's style which might be traditional, contemporary designs or more eclectic with lots of different items that you have because you love them.

 If you're renovating your home and want a fireplace that matches the period when your home was built, you'll find lots of fireplace mantels at your local architectural salvage company.
-The challenge is finding one that fits your fireplace opening so be sure to take measurements before you go and don't forget that doorway or counter top you've always dreamed of replacing as these finds are one of a kind.
+The challenge is finding one that fits your fireplace opening so be sure to take measurements.
+You might also find that door you've always dreamed of … or a counter top so measure them too.

 Other sources for fireplace mantels are online stores offering hundreds of choices, like MantelsDirect.com.
 You'll find many choices so first think about how you want to use your fireplace mantel:

-- Fireplace surrounds that include the mantel, the header below the mantel and the legs (also called pillars) that surround the fireplace opening.
+- Fireplace surrounds – include the fireplace mantel, the header below the mantel and the legs (also called pillars) that surround the fireplace opening.

-- Material choices for fireplace mantels range from different types of wood and finishes, to marble and stone.
+- Material choices for fireplace mantels – range from different types of wood to marble and stone.

 For more custom fireplace mantels, you can build your own fireplace mantel or hire a remodeler or carpenter who specializes in custom fireplaces.
 The benefit of working with a seasoned remodeler is you can add more function to your fireplace wall with window seats, custom bookcases and more.
 For example, during the Victorian era, it was common to create an ornate frame above the mantle for the family portrait and in many homes today, you'll find a flat screen television above the fireplace.